ctn008/RF_SurveyTool/coverageTool_design.md

-Program objective
+# Program objective

-a) RfCapture tool
+a) RfCapture
 - Read RtlSdr device to capture RF IQ signal in Tetra band (for downlink) to calculate rf signal level
 - Read GPS receiver to capture location coordinate
-- Store RF IQ signal into file for each location coordinate
+- Store RF IQ signal together with RF gain & time into file for each location coordinate

-b)RfSignalCalculation tool
+b)RfCompute
 - Read IQ signal files, and filter out GPS coordinates
 - Perform FFT to calculate signal strength for each Tetra channel (25kHz)
 - Store these signal strength datas into a RfSignalStrengh file for each location

 c) RfAnalyze
 - Tagging channels to sites
 -
-d) RfCoverageMapping
+d) RfReport
 - Display signal strength per site, and for all sites of the system in google map.

 Technical challenges - RfCollection